 Natural heritage SAC, SPA, SSSI There is one SSSI in the LCA which covers less than 1ha.
-NNR, LNR (including Wildlife Trust/ RSPB reserves) Ancient woodland, RIGS Ancient woodland amounts to 30.2ha There is one RIGS which covers 7.5ha (0.8%) of the LCA.
+Truct/ DCDD recorded Ancient woodland amounts to 30.2ha There is one RIGS which covers 7.5ha (0.8%) of the LCA.
+Ancient woodland RIGS (,) =

-Cultural National Park Pagistar of Thora are th brog listed buildings : n that CA Thara are four Schodulad heritage National Park Register of Historic Landscapes There are three listed buildings in the LCA.
+1 7 Cultural heritage National Park Register of Historic Landscapes There are three listed buildings in the LCA.
 There are four Scheduled Monuments which cover 2.9ha (0.3% of the LCA).
-The LCA includes 75 HER records, which cover a range of archaeological and historical features, including scheduled and undesignated monuments, listed and non-listed historical buildings and locations of finds.
+Scheduled Monuments, Conservation Areas, Lis Buildings and HER data ted archaeolog undesignat The LCA includes 75 HER records, which cover a range of archaeological and historical features, including scheduled and undesignated monuments, listed and non-listed historical buildings and locations of finds.
 These features date from prehistory up to recent times.
-Scheduled Monuments, Conservation Areas, Listed Buildings and HER data d archaeolog undesignate locations of Landscape sens itivity to new woodland pl anting The small scale, The small scale, steep sided valley system which carves through the strongly rolling lowland.
-The distinctively The distinctively open pastoral slopes of Rhyndaston Mountain and Cuffern Mountain. - The predominantly pastoral character, interspersed with large areas of riparian habitats including marshy grassland, heathland and woodland habitats, including some areas of ancient woodland.
-Key sensitivities the landform ······································ Important archae Important archaeological sites, including nationally significant medieval earthworks, prehistoric ritual monuments and an Iron Age hill fort (Brawdy Promontory Fort).
+Landscape sensitivity to new woodland planting ■ The small sca The small scale, steep sided valley system which carves through the strongly rolling lowland. ■ The distinctive ■ The distinctively open pastoral slopes of Rhyndaston Mountain and Cuffern Mountain.
+Key sensitivities - The predominantly pastoral character, interspersed with large areas of riparian habitats including marshy grassland, heathland and woodland habitats, including some areas of ancient woodland. the landform The same and the great and provide any strength of the same and the sa Important arch Important archaeological sites, including nationally significant medieval earthworks, prehistoric ritual monuments and an Iron Age hill fort (Brawdy Promontory Fort).
 From many parts of the LCA there are views to the prominent 13th century Roch Castle (a Grade I listed building).
 An intimate, sheltered, peaceful landscape with strong naturalistic qualities, particularly along the bottom of the valleys.
-Overview important semi-natur Features of this landscape which are sensitive to change include the small-scale of the valleys, other important semi-natural habitats and archaeological features.
-However, the extensive woodland cover already present in the LCA means that sensitivity to woodland planting is reduced. woodland with new p the open, agricultura The wooded valley character of the LCA also provides opportunities to extend and link existing woodland with new planting up to medium-scale.
+Overview important semi-na Features of this landscape which are sensitive to change include the small-scale of the valleys, other important semi-natural habitats and archaeological features.
+However, the extensive woodland cover already present in the LCA means that sensitivity to woodland planting is reduced.
+The wooded valley woodland with new the open, agricultu focal features inclu The wooded valley character of the LCA also provides opportunities to extend and link existing woodland with new planting up to medium-scale.
 Large-scale woodlands would alter the character of the open, agricultural parts of the LCA.
-Distinctive open elevated areas afforded with views to key focal features including Roch Castle and distant views of rocky outcrops near St Davids are more prehistoric ritual mor The setting that the landscape provides to archaeological features including Roch Castle and prehistoric ritual monuments, Brawdy Promontory Fort and medieval earthworks increases sensitivity and should be carefully considered when designing and siting woodland.
+Distinctive open elevated areas afforded with views to key focal features including Roch Castle and distant views of rocky outcrops near St Davids are more sensitive to change. prehistoric ritual m The setting that the landscape provides to archaeological features including Roch Castle and prehistoric ritual monuments, Brawdy Promontory Fort and medieval earthworks increases sensitivity and should be carefully considered when designing and siting woodland.
 Landscape sensitivity to all scales of mixed woodland for this LCA is high.
-Landscape sensitivit Landscape Sensit vity Scores Small-scale broadleaved woodlands (≤5ha) Low Small-medium sca broadleaved woodlands (>5- 15 Low Medium-scale broadleaved woodlands (>15-3 ha) Low-moderate Large-scale broadleaved woodlands (>30ha , Moderate-high
+Landscape sensiti Landscape Sensitivity Scores Small-scale broadleaved woodlands (≤5ha) Low Small-medium sca broadleaved woodlands (>5- 15 Low Medium-scale broadleaved woodlands (>15-30 ha) Low-moderate Large-scale broadleaved woodlands (>30ha , Moderate-high